Alliance for Lobbying Transparency and Ethics Regulation

 Total in kind contributions: €186,500

 Please note that the organisations in the ALTER-EU Steering Committee have all registered individually.
-The in kind contributions listed here are included in the total costs attributable to activities covered by the Register as declared in the individual registrations.
+The in kind contributions listed here are also included in the total costs attributable to activities covered by the Register as declared in the individual registrations.

 The role of the ALTER-EU coalition coordinator is largely focused on administration and coalition support and outreach tasks, but does include a small amount of external advocacy work (15%), with costs estimated at €8,100 for 2014.